IntersectMBO/osc-documentation/open-source-committee/policies/governance.md

 1. Contributors are anyone who contributes to the project in any way.
 There is no formal requirement to be a contributor, nor do they have any formal powers, but it is useful to have a way to refer to them.
 2. Committers are people who have been given commit access to the project.
 Committers are also required to participate in the project governance process - the two go together.
 3. Maintainers are individuals who have contributed in a sustained and substantial way to the project, and who commit to keeping the project healthy.
-Maintainers mostly have additional responsibilities and little additional power.
+Maintainers have additional responsibilities but no additional power (versus Committers).
 They are likely to be influential, but this is because influential people should be made Maintainers, rather than vice versa.

 <details>
 <summary><b>Rationale</b></summary>